 (6) The transferor of a licence under these Regulations shall be liable for all liabilities prior to the date of transfer.

-Liability of transferee 46.
-(1) The transferee shall be responsible for any future liabilities or any obligations imposed with regard to the licence from the date the transfer become effective.
+Liability of transferee

+46. (1) The transferee shall be responsible for any future liabilities or any obligations imposed with regard to the licence from the date the transfer become effective.

 (2) Notwithstanding paragraph (1) the holder of an emission licence may apply to the Authority for the variation of the licence.

 (3)An application under paragraph (2) shall be in Form IX set out in the Ninth Schedule and shall be accompanied by the prescribed fee.

 (4) Upon receipt of an application for variation of an emission licence the Authority in consultation with the relevant lead agencies shall consider the application within forty-five days, and where the application is approved, shall issue a certificate of variation in Form X set out in the Ninth Schedule.

 Variation of emission licence by Authority.

 47. The Authority may, in consultation with the relevant lead agencies vary an emission licence where it deems it necessary and inform the holder accordingly in writing, giving reasons for the necessary variation.

-Compliance Plan.
-48. (1) As part of the requirements of a control Order or of an application for the grant or renewal of a licence, the Authority may require the completion of a compliance plan.
-(2) A compliance plan shall include the elements stipulated in Part XI of the Fifth Schedule Suspension, Revocation or Cancellation of Emission Licence.
-49. (1) The Authority may at any time, after issuing an emission licence under these Regulations, suspend, revoke or cancel the licence on such terms and conditions as it may deem fit.
+Compliance Plan.48.
+(1) As part of the requirements of an Improvement Order or of an application for the grant or renewal of a licence, the Authority may application for the grant or renewal of a licence, the Authority may require submission of an emission compliance plan in accordance with this Regulation.

+(2) A emission compliance plan shall include the elements stipulated in Part

+XI of the Fifth Schedule

+(3) The Authority shall review an emission compliance plan within fourteen days of the receipt thereof, and shall, before the end of that period, notify the person who submitted the plan as to whether the plan is approved, disapproved, or if further information is required:

+Provided that where a compliance plan is submitted as part of the requirements of a licence application, such plan shall be reviewed along with all other aspects of the licence application and all provisions relating to the time period for review of licence applications shall apply to the review of the compliance plan.

+(4) Where a compliance plan is approved as part of the review of a licence application, such plan shall be affixed to the licence and shall form a part of the terms and conditions of the licence.

+(5) Where a compliance plan is disapproved, the notification of such disapproval shall -

+(a) set out the reasons for the disapproval; and

+(b) inform such person that he is entitled to revise and resubmit the compliance plan within fourteen days of the date of delivery of such notification.

+(6) If after the review of a resubmitted compliance plan there remain aspects of the plan that are unsatisfactory to the Authority, the Authority may approve the plan subject to such terms, conditions or modifications as it thinks necessary to in order eliminate or mitigate the unsatisfactory aspects of the plan.

+(7) Where a compliance plan is made subject to any term, condition or modification under paragraph (6), the notification of the approval of the plan shall contain a written statement of the reasons for inserting the term, condition or modification, as the case may be.

+(8) The deadline for the total implementation of a compliance plan shall be no later than three years from the date of notification of approval of the plan

+49. (1) The Authority may at any time, after issuing an emission licence under these Regulations,

+Suspend, revoke or cancel the licence on such terms and conditions as it may deem fit.